publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 # Criteria for codebase stewardship

-Here are the criteria the staff of the Foundation for Public Code will use to help evaluate whether a codebase is ready and suitable for incubation.
+These are the criteria the staff of the Foundation for Public Code use to help evaluate whether a codebase is ready and suitable for incubation.
 They are used before and after the 'Assess' phase in the [codebase stewardship lifecycle](lifecycle.md).

 ## Evaluation criteria